 - Hooks: When thinking about hanging a shower liner, metal or plastic hooks that fit over the rod come to mind.
 These hooks, either circular or oblong in shape, open to slide through corresponding holes in the liner and shower curtain.
 On the plus side, hooks are relatively inexpensive and fit any size curtain liner and any length curtain rod.
 On the downside, metal hooks can be noisy when pulled across a metal rod, while plastic hooks can look cheap.
 In addition, hooks are a separate added purchase.

 - Grommet holes: When paired with hooks, reinforced grommet holes ensure tear-free hanging over time.
 Some liner holes are reinforced with stitching, while others feature metal grommets.
 The benefit of metal grommets is greater longevity, and they function well with both plastic and fabric liners.

-When it comes to style and color, shower curtain liners should seamlessly blend into your bathroom and shower area.
-This is why the majority of liners are either clear or white.
-However, if you prefer another shade, you have a range of options, especially when purchasing a fabric (polyester) liner.
-In general, PEVA/EVA liners are clear; they can also be textured with pebbled or subtly opaque patterns to ensure privacy.
+When it comes to style and color, shower curtain liners should blend seamlessly into a bathroom and shower area.
+This is why most liners are either clear or white.
+However, those who prefer another shade have a range of options, especially when purchasing a fabric (polyester) liner.
+In general, PEVA/EVA liners are clear; they can also feature textured and pebbled or subtly opaque patterns to ensure privacy.

 One key feature to look for is magnetic hems.
 Many liners have magnets or weights sewn into the corners of the bottom hem.
 These weights stop the liner from billowing (if it’s fabric) and from leaking water (whatever it’s made of).
 Unweighted liners can be a pain to keep in place, so make sure the brand touts a weighted hem in the product description.